 Favourite Feel-Good Films

 October has been a fairly stressful month, for most of us I imagine.
-I’m currently at my parents and, as is becoming tradition, we’ve been watching feel-good films.
-Mostly films I’ve never seen before.
+I’m currently with my parents and, as is becoming tradition, we’ve been watching feel-good films.
+Most of the films we’ve watched I’ve never seen before.

 When Harry Met Sally